roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | 2019          | 6883386397    | 6862646103   | -20740294   | -0.30           |
 | 2020          | 7126273147    | 6973947753   | -152325394  | -2.14           |

+In the 12 weeks surrounding the sustainable packaging changes in June 2020, sales dynamics shifted.
+In 2018, a positive change of $104.26M (1.63%) occurred, followed by a slight dip of $20.74M (-0.30%) in 2019.
+However, 2020 experienced a notable decline with a negative change of $152.33M (-2.14%).
+This indicates a variance from tradition and highlights a major long-term impact of the sustainability actions put in place.

 ### 4. Bonus Question
 Which areas of the business have the highest negative impact in sales metrics performance in 2020 for the 12 week before and after period?